 The Complaints Management procedure is continuously displayed on SEQTA ENAGE.
-It is available on SEQTA ENGAGE under the Documents link.

-DEVICE PROGRAMME (ICT):
+DEVICE PROGRAMME (ICT)

 The College utilises Information and Communication Technology (ICT) to enhance learning outcomes.
 ICT is an Australian Curriculum cross curriculum priority.
 This means that students need to be proficient in their use of ICT and that all subject should use ICT to enhance learning.
-In 2021, the College has moved to a new 1:1 Device programme to support these goals.
+In 2022, the College has moved to a new 1:1 Device programme to support these goals.

 The device programme will involve (either) an iPad or Macbook (laptop) depending on the student's year group.
-The table below shows the plan for 2021 and beyond:
+The table below shows the plan for 2022 and beyond:

-- The years levels: 4, 5, 6, 7 and 10 show the provision of a school-owned device that attracts an annual hire charge for three years; - The device includes software, security, case (iPads only) and bag; - Insurance is provided as part of the package; - Newly enrolled students in any year (4-12) will also hire a device; - Existing students (2021) in Years 8, 9, 11, 12 with a previously purchased device retain this device;
+- The years levels: 4, 5, 6, 7, 8, 10 and 11 show the provision of a school-owned device that attracts an annual hire charge over three years; - The device includes software, security, case (iPads only) and bag; - Insurance is provided as part of the package; - Newly enrolled students in any year (4-12) will also hire a device; - Existing students (2022) in Years 9 and 12, with a previously purchased device, retain this device;